Homololamie/supplier-Quality-And-Supplier-Dashboard/README.md

 - Vendor Data
 - Plant Data

 ## Tool  Used
   - Microsoft PowerBI
-      i Power Query Was Used For Data Cleaning ii Powerbi was Used For Analysis and Visualization
+      i Power Query Was Used For Data Cleaning ii Powerbi was Used For Analysis
+      iii Data Visualization

 ##  Data Cleaning and Preparations
 The Data Cleaning Process Include The Following Steps